Cog-Creators/Red-DiscordBot/README.md

 # Plugins

 Red is fully modular, allowing you to load and unload plugins of your choice, and install 3rd party plugins directly from Discord!
-A few examples are:
+A few things plugins offer are:

 - Cleverbot integration (talk to Red and she talks back)
 - Ban sync
 - Welcome messages
 - Casino
 - Reaction roles
-- Slow Mode
+- Slow mode
-- AniList
+- AniList (get information about anime)
 - And much, much more!

 Feel free to take a [peek](https://index.discord.red) at a list of